hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/9-predictions.md

 1. Imo Git will gain a few users who now use TFVC.

-> In my Git course I meet a lot of TFVC users who are switching to Git)
+> In my Git course I meet a lot of TFVC users who are switching to Git.
 > Switching is very easy in Azure DevOps nowadays.

 2. I'm afraid none of the 'newer' VCS's "tick all the boxes".